top of page

 In July 2020, Faith’s Church Council signed a commitment to the Baltimore Washington Conference (BWC) to be a church that embodies antiracism.
 It recognizes that the sin of racism has been destructive to the unity of the United Methodist Church and that it continues to cause painful division and marginalization.
 In signing the commitment, Faith pledged to confront and seek to eliminate racism, whether in organizations or in individuals, in every facet of its life and in society at large.

-An Anti-Racism Care Group has been meeting periodically by Zoom to educate and support one another to understand the manifestations of personal and institutional racism.
-It has maintained a curated collection of resources that members have found helpful to grow in their understanding of racism and to equip them to be anti-racist.
-Those who are interested in growing in their understanding and exploring actions they can take to fulfil their baptismal vows are welcome to join this small group at any time.
-Meeting dates and times and credentials are reported in What’s Working at Faith This Week, which is distributed to friends and members of FUMC every Friday.
+Prior to establishing the Juice, Joe & Justice series, an Anti-Racism Care Group met periodically via Zoom to educate and support one another to understand the manifestations of personal and institutional racism.
+This group has maintained a curated collection of resources that members have found helpful to grow in their understanding of racism and to equip them to be anti-racist.
+Those who are interested in growing in their understanding and exploring actions are welcome to use these resources and participate in Juice, Joe & Justice.

 bottom of page